 Natural Medicines says there is "insufficient evidence" to rate how well glucomannan works for weight loss.

-You need to take glucomannan with at least 8 ounces of water.
-Unless you take it with water, especially if you're using the tablet form of the supplement, you could choke or get a blockage in your:
+If you take glucomannan in the tablet form of the supplement, you could choke or get a blockage in your:

-It appears to be safer if you take this supplement as a powder.
+It appears to be somewhat safer if you take this supplement as a powder or a capsule.

 Glucomannan also may make it harder for your body to absorb medications.
 So take your medicine either 1 hour before or 4 hours after you use glucomannan.